 With the rise of social media, news stories are frequently shared and discussed online.
-It is important to resist responding to any content that you are featured, as this could exacerbate matters and your comments could be reported on by the media.
+It is important to resist responding to any content in which you are featured, as this could exacerbate matters and your comments could be reported on by the media.

-Ensure your team is aware of the need to protect patients' confidentiality and privacy.
+Ensure your medical team is aware of the need to protect patient confidentiality and privacy.